 Preheat the oven to 425°F. Peel and dice the onion(s).
 Heat 1 tsp (2 tsp) olive oil in a small saucepan over medium-high heat.
 Add just half the diced onion and a pinch of salt.
 Cook until softened, 3 to 5 minutes.
 Add basmati rice, 1¼ cups (2½ cups) water, and a pinch of salt.
 Bring to a boil, cover, reduce heat to low, and cook until the water is absorbed and rice is tender, 13 to 15 minutes.

 Add the butternut squash to a baking sheet.
 Toss with 1 tsp (2 tsp) vegetable oil and a pinch of salt and pepper.
 Roast until tender and browned in places, 18 to 20 minutes.

-Place a medium saucepan over medium heat.
-Add almonds and toast, tossing frequently, until toasted and lightly browned, 2 to 3 minutes.
+Heat a medium saucepan over medium heat.
+Add almonds and toast, tossing frequently, until lightly browned and fragrant, 2 to 3 minutes.
 Transfer toasted almonds to a cutting board, roughly chop, and transfer to a medium bowl.
 Zest the lemon(s), juice one half (1 lemon), and cut one half (1 lemon) into wedges.
 Roughly chop the parsley leaves.
-Once the almonds are cool, add lemon zest and chopped parsley.
+Once the almonds are cool, add the lemon zest and chopped parsley.
 Toss the almond gremolata to combine.